 Q.7: (Again a big blank)

 Ans: Are you there?
-You were supposed to help me in sorting things.
+You should help me in sorting things out.

 What did that mean?
 Didn’t I answer all questions correctly?
 Maybe, I answered the last question wrong.
 That’s why the voice was not asking me questions any more.It wanted me to rectify my last reply once more.Or maybe I have pointed out the right thing.
 Like always, I was puzzled.